minagishl/knows/README.md

 ## License

-This project is distributed under the terms of the existing LICENSE file in the repository.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.